 At this point, I would like to thank and congratulate my friend Dr. Erhard Busek for all his work done so far and for his personal commitment to the development of the region.
-We all know the Stability Pact as a success story and this very success has paved the way to move towards a count on the Special Coordinator Dr. Busek to this process until its completion.
-The Energy Community Treaty installs a stable legal resulting in an improved investment climate and a most important instrument for the common energy policy.
+We all know the Stability Pact as a success star and this very success has paved the way to move towards a count on the Special Coordinator Dr. Busek to see this process until its completion.
+The Energy Community Treaty installs a stable legal securities in an improved investment climate and most important instrument for the common and EU energy policy.

-Secretariat, rendering Austria a centre of energy policy and energy hub for the Danube and addition to OPEC.
+are included as Austrians that Vienna is hosting the Energymental energy policy and energy hub for the Danube and addition to OPEC.

-supply in an environmentally compatible and sustion way, challenging task.
+way, challenging task.
 Questions related to energy the EU's agenda.
-We all stress the need to ensure supply, liberalisation of energy market and to supply, liberalisation of energy market and to supply increase the share of renewable resources in the supply increase the share of renewable resources in the supply side, but also demand supply especially in SEE.
+We all stress the need to ensure the EU's agenda.
+We all stress the need to ensure the EU's agenda.
+We all stress the need to ensure the supply, liberalisation of energy market and to increase the share of renewable resources in the increase the structure that Europe is looking for secunive supply side, but also demand especially in SEE.

-stating an important investment challenge to ensure of energy supply.
-Investments are needed in generations.
-It's widely recognised that long term security of supply will only be guaranteed by an efficiently interested grid and the emergence of an integrated regional market.
-For that purpose, investment planning would statably benefit from a regional perspective.
+staring an important investment challenge to ensure the energy supply.
+Investments are needed in generations and transmission, to restore, reinforce and create interposes.
+It's widely recognised that long term security of supply will only be guaranteed by an efficiently interpose grid and the emergence of an integrated regional market.
+For that purpose, investment planning would metably benefit from a regional perspective.

-Extrement Neighbourhood represents one of the world's energy crossroads with many pipelines either existent existent running through it - not at least to mention in extrement the Nabucco Gas Pipeline project, which is the top priority from an Austrian perspective when it comes to diversification of Energy transport routes to Europe.
+Except Neighbourhood represents one of the world's energy crossroads with many pipelines either existent existent the Nabucco Gas Pipeline project, which is the top priority from an Austrian perspective when it comes to diversification of Energy transport routes to Europe.
 What I would like to draw your particular attention to is that our cooperation in the field of energy knows no bounds on the shores of the Black Sea but reaches a long way beyond, as far as the Caspian Region.